Site Introduction Video

 Each of the five evaluation criteria above is scored on a scale of 0.0 to 1.0.
 The sum of these scores is displayed as an overall rating from 0.0 to 5.0.

-The four evaluation criteria other than cost performance (Scientific Validity, Technical Level, Reliability & Support, and Rationality of Design Philosophy) are scored as follows:
+The four evaluation criteria other than cost performance (Scientific Validity, Technical Level, Reliability & Support, and Rationality of Design Philosophy) can be approximately interpreted as follows:

 Using the Company and Product Lists